ShoryuKyzan/StockReader/README.md

 # Features

 * Auto-refresh every 20 seconds.
+* On auto-refresh, Scroll position auto-adjusts to keep current tweets in view. (as of right now this isnt perfect).
+* Errors reported.
 * Touch-enabled sidebar (swipe open from left or use menu icon).
 * Recent searches visible from sidebar or below search box
 * Search box is sticky, as you scroll down the page it reappears at the top.